openMF/mifos-gazelle/docs/POSTMAN_SETUP.md

 The `-o` flag is optional and is used to override the existing host entry in /etc/hosts file.
 If you want to override the existing host entry, then you can pass `true` as the value of the flag, otherwise you can pass `false`.

+NOTE: This script is intended to be run on a Linux system, specifically Ubuntu 22.04.4.
+If you are running on a different system, you can follow the steps below to setup the postman collections.

 ## Step 1: Adding Hosts
 Add the following hosts to your host file on your system: